 Times have changed; with AI and more advanced algorithms, Google is no longer so easily tricked.
 Indeed, it has gotten pretty difficult to rank for desirable terms.
 That leads to the question, does SEO even matter anymore for professional services companies?

 This would be a short blog if the answer was no. Good news, the answer is yes.
 Let’s discuss.

 One way to think about SEO is that it is a manifestation of content.
 When you create content, particularly content about the work you do, you are basically throwing keywords that identify your expertise into the universe.
 If you are already creating content, you might as well understand, plan, and measure the SEO implementations of the work you are doing.

 The thing about SEO is to aim at the right target.
-Are you realistically going to rank #1 for “Recruiting Firm” if you have very little budget and are just getting started?
-No. But “Government Contractor Recruiting Firm,” might be doable with some time and sustained effort.
-And you know what, if you are a recruiting firm that specializes in backfilling government contracts, you care a lot more about people searching the second term than you do about the first.
+Realistically, will you rank first for “Recruiting Firm” with a brand new website and a tiny budget?
+Probably not.
+But a long-tail keyword like “Government Contractor Recruiting Firm,” might be doable depending on where you live and how much effort you want to put into it.
+And you know what, if you are a recruiting firm that specializes in backfilling government contracts, you likely care a lot more about people searching the second term than you do about the first.

-Think about all of the different kinds of content that provide detail about what you do, who you service, and where you target… How to blogs, best practice blogs, long descriptive blogs about services you provide, top five blogs, etc. The list is endless.
-For the purposes of this post, I am limiting discussion to blogs.
-But this certainly applies to website pages as well.
-(It also includes videos and podcasts as long as you post and tag them properly for search.)
+Think about all of the different kinds of content that provide detail about what you do, who you serve, and where you target.
+You may have how-to blogs, best practice blogs, top 5 lists, etc. The list is endless.
+For the purposes of this post, I am limiting the discussion to blogs.
+But this certainly applies to website pages, videos, and podcasts as well.

 Do you want to integrate blog creation and SEO into your marketing strategy but you aren’t sure where to start?
 Let us help you.
 At Spring Insight, we work with professionals services (particularly those with recognized subject matter experts) to share their message online.
 Let’s set up a time to discuss how we can help you.